Home

 Solar Ink

-Konarka Technologies of New Bedford, Massachusetts have discovered new ways to go green by generating solar electricity from photo-reactive polymer ink.
+Konarka Technologies of New Bedford, Massachusetts have discovered new ways to generate electricity by using photo-reactive polymer ink.

 This new technology is the result of combining inkjet printing with organic flexible photovoltaics.